Published: August 21, 2020 | Last Updated: May 26, 2025

 Why Anton Bauer might be better.

 V-lock mounts have a pin-locking mechanism that holds the battery in place.
-If bumped the wrong way, this pin can actually come loose.
+If bumped the wrong way, this pin can come loose.

-Meanwhile, AB mounts are locked in place with the 3 metal bolts mentioned above, and when slid on into place, they lock in horizontally instead of vertically.
+Meanwhile, AB mounts are locked in place with the three metal bolts mentioned above, and when slid on into place, they lock in horizontally instead of vertically.
 This horizontal orientation also means the spring on the AB mounts works to hold the pins shut tight as well.

 Lack of reliable locking may also lead to less reliable charging.